jiechen100/tictactoe/README.md

 # tictactoe

 This is a Tic Tac Toe game between a human and a machine.
-The rules are:
+Play rules:
 1. Machine goes first.
 2. All steps of the machine lose are recorded.
 3. Any machine lose pattern will produce 3 other lose patterns by rotating 90 degree